iamsayan/wp-auto-republish/readme.txt

 = Premium Version =
 * Added: Auto GUID Re-generation, can be disabled from settings.
+* And all Free Version Improvements and Fixes.

 = Free Version =
 * Tweak: Disabled caching of WP_Query.